icgrp/ese532_handouts/ese532_handouts/hw5/walk_through.md

 package/sd_card/host
 package/sd_card/mmult.xclbin
 ```
-We suggest you to copy files above to your local machine and proceed.
+If you are working in Detkin/Ketterer machines, we suggest you to copy files above to your
+local machine and proceed.
 If your laptop is Linux, you can use `scp` and if you are using
 Windows you can use programs like [WinSCP](https://winscp.net/eng/index.php).
 When you are building for the first time, we will write the
 `package/sd_card.img` image to our SD card.

+- If another image is already written on your SD card(from HW3/HW4), delete the partitions.
+  On Linux, you can do this from *Disks* application.
 - Write `sd_card.img` to your SD card.
     - In Ubuntu 20.04, you can use `Startup Disk Creator`.
     - You can also use [Rufus](https://rufus.ie/) or